 After a diagnosis of depression, a doctor or mental health specialist will recommend treatments, that may include antidepressants or talking therapy, such as CBT or counselling.

-What are depression medicines?
+What are depression medications?

-How do antidepressants work to end depression?
+How do antidepressants work to treat depression?

 Researchers agree that if there is a chemical imbalance in these brain chemicals, then clinical states of depression result.
 Antidepressant medications work by increasing the availability of neurotransmitters or by changing the sensitivity of the receptors for these chemical messengers.
 It is believed that modifying these brain chemicals can help improve emotions.